 You can go to Amazon for just about everything these days.
 Whether it’s the latest book release, groceries, or electronics, you can find it on Amazon.
 In the past few years, the company has even ventured into publishing and TV production.
 Now, Amazon is offering a host of web services.

 In 2006, Amazon added more services to its on-demand repertoire: web hosting.
 While they’re not the first to offer web hosting, Amazon was among the first to enter the cloud services space.
-They have been a leading Infrastructure-as-a-Service provider ever since.

 Amazon Web Services Review